adrielk/my-official-website/README.md

   "bio": "Description about yourself",
   "title": "Your title or current role",
   "name": "Your name",
-  "img": "Filename of image of yourself"
+  "img": "Filename of image of yourself",
+  "img_alt": "Description of image"
 }
 ```
+Again, the `img_alt` field is required for accessibility and SEO.

 ### Adding your resume